Prevelo Zulu Four 24″

 Let’s start out with the frame and geometry.
 Reach is long to allow your grom plenty of room to move around when standing on the bike.
 This also gives them room to grow so they can get a good 2-3 years out of it.
 The longer wheelbase and low bottom bracket are extremely confidence inspiring.
 On one of our rides, my kid said, “Dad!
 I can’t believe how fast I am going, but it doesn’t feel like I’m out of control!”
 He continues to get faster and faster each time we go out.

 Another factor that helps out in the control department is the well-put-together cockpit.
-The bars for 2019 are wider giving them a more purposeful stance.
+The bars for 2019 are wider at 610mm giving them a more purposeful stance.
 This puts the rider into a more “ready” position giving quicker steering and a more connected feel to the trail.

 10-year-old on Zulu Four (NEW 2019 model)

 On the trail, riding with my two boys ages 10 and 7 riding the Zulu Three and Four I could instantly see the differences in the new bikes.
 Beginning our ride with a lengthy climb the steeper seat angle was putting the kids into a better seated pedaling position and the climbs seemed to just disappear behind them with every pedal stroke.
 If you have been keeping up with mountain bike geometry you will know that most modern enduro rigs are adopting the steeper seat angle especially as bikes get slacker up front.
 This keeps the rider over the bottom bracket and more of their weight forward.